 As a massage therapist for 25 years I understand the healing benefits that massage can provide.
 As a recent member of the Wilai Foundation I am learning about the healing and assistance that is required for stateless children to survive.

-I am offering 2 weeks of Massage Therapy appointments beginning January 3rd in the Geelong and Bendigo area.
+I am offering 2 weeks of Massage Therapy appointments beginning April 3 (Easter Tuesday) in the Geelong and Bendigo area.

 Sat 2pm, 3.30pm & 5pm